getgrav/grav-learn/pages/06.advanced/10.grav-lifecycle/docs.md

           ### Twig.php {.level-3}
           1. Fire **onTwigSiteVariables** event
           1. Get the page output
+          1. Fire **onTwigPageVariables**, also called for each modular subpage
           1. Fire **onPageNotFound** if page is not found or not routable
           1. Set all Twig variables on the Twig object
           1. Set the template name based on file/header/extension information